-The recorded amounts for amounts receivable, deposits, and accounts payable approximate their fair value due to their short-term nature.
+The recorded amounts for trade receivable, reclamation deposits, and accounts payable approximate their fair value due to their short-term nature.
 Cash and cash equivalents are recorded at fair value and calculated under the fair value hierarchy and measured using Level 1 inputs.